 - Keck USC competency performance statements – managers

-All schools, divisions and departments are expected to use the Workday Performance Management system; units wishing to use an alternative evaluation method must consult with the Performance Management Operations Manager and receive approval from Human Resources Administration.
+All schools, divisions and departments are expected to use the Workday Performance Management system; units wishing to use an alternative evaluation method must consult with Human Resources Administration.
 Managers should visit the Manager Gateway for help with all aspects of the performance management cycle.
+Workday user guides specifically for managers are on the Workday Help site.

 It’s an everyday process